SahusBhandary/SocraticDialogueAI/README.md

 # SocraticDialogueAI

 An AI-powered Socratic tutor that never gives answers directly.
 Instead it asks probing questions to guide you toward discovering answers yourself.
+Powered by a multi-model debate between GPT-4o, Claude, and Gemini.

 **Live app:** https://socratic-dialogue-ai.vercel.app